Swedenborgianism: Assessment of other beliefs

 The doctrines of the New Church review and assess the doctrines of earlier churches.
 Swedenborg believed that before the New Church can be received, the doctrines of older churches must be exposed and rejected; the New Church is so opposed to the doctrines of the older Christian churches that they cannot coexist.

+Nicene Christianity

 Former Christian creeds

 In the New Church, authority is based on divine revelation rather than creeds or church councils.
 All doctrine should be confirmed by scripture.
 The interpretation of scripture is determined by doctrine, however, and enlightenment by God should be sought when reading his words.

 Apostles' Creed

 The Apostles' Creed, the creed of the Apostolic Church, does not refer to a trinity: "I believe in God the Father Almighty, Creator of heaven and earth; and in Jesus Christ His only Son our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary: also in the Holy Spirit."
-This creed is in agreement with the New Church, since it does not mention an eternally-existing son.
+This creed is in agreement with the New Church, since it does not mention an eternally existing son.